Welcome to Andersen Elementary School, home of the Andersen Redskins!

 As you enter our school, Andersen’s picture and plaque with a commemorative inscription will be one of the first things you see.
 Even though he died in 1954, Hans Madsen Andersen will always be remembered.

-Harper began her teaching career in Owasso where she taught third grade at Hodson Elementary.
-In 2001 she began teaching for Union Public Schools and has taught at Peters and Moore Elementary schools.
-She has taught third and fourth grades for the district as well as being a reading specialist at Peters where she was named the 2010-2011 Teacher of the Year.
+Harper began her teaching career in Owasso where she taught third grade and in 2001 she came to Union and has taught at Peters and Moore Elementary schools.
+She taught third and fourth grades for the district as well as being a reading specialist at Peters where she was named the 2010-2011 Teacher of the Year.
+Harper has been a positive behavior incentive and support coach, a building testing coordinator for state and district assessments, and part of the intervention team at both, Peters and Boevers.
+Her range of experiences provides a broad view of school life.

-Bethany has been married for 27 years and has two children who have attended Union.
+Bethany is married and has two grown children.
 She enjoys spending time with her family and friends, boating, and reading.

 Union Student Safety HelpLine